SoftwareHeritage/swh-core/docs/config.md

 - uniform,complete,concise: the configuration could theoretically be centralized in one file which would give a clear overview of the configuration and interaction between all the components
--> Lead to definition of instances, singletons, references to conveniently handle those cases.
+-> Lead to definition of instances, records, references to conveniently handle those cases.

 ## Language description